jherrero/ancestral-alleles/README.md

 This repository contains a re-write of the code initiated by Kathryn Beal while at the European Bioinformatics Institute (http://www.ebi.ac.uk).
 This was done under the supervision of Javier Herrero, in Paul Flicek's group.

+The original files can be found in the Ensembl Compara repository, under modules/Bio/EnsEMBL/Compara/RunnableDB/AncestralAllelesForIndels